lmccalman/spacerace/README.md

 $ curl -H "Content-Type: application/json" -X POST -d '{"secret":"ce6989bc-50fb","rotation":-1,"linear":0}' http://127.0.0.1:5000/control
 ```

-- `<yoursecretkey>` is the string you were given by the lobby upon connection
+- `<yoursecretkey>` is the string you gave the lobby upon connection
 - `<main_engine>` is either a 0 or a 1, for the main engine being off or on
 - `<rotation>` is either a -1, 0 or 1.
 1 is for +ve (anti-clockwise) rotation
 thrust, -1 is for -ve (clockwise) rotation thrust, and 0 is no rotation thrust